Grammars for Document Spanners: Preprocessing Stage of the Enumeration Algorithm

 \subsection{Constructing the Decorated Grammar}

-The goal of this step of the preprocessing is to encode the information on the produced variable operations within the terminals and non-terminals.
-We obtain from $G_{\doc}$, constructed in the previous step, a new grammar, namely $\decgrmr{G_{\doc}}$, that produces \emph{decorated words} over the {alphabet} $ \{(\bx,i,\by) \vl \bx,\by \subseteq \Gamma_X, 1\le i \le n \}$.
-A terminal $(\bx, i ,\by)$ indicates that $\bx$ and $\by$ are variable operations that occur right before and right after $\sigma_i$, respectively.
-(Notice that $\bx, \by$ does not necessarily contain all of these variable operations as some of the variable operations that appear, e.g., after $i$, can be contained in $\bx'$ in case $(\bx',i+1,\by')$ is the terminal that appears right after $(\bx, i ,\by)$.)
-This information is propagated also to the non-terminals such that a non-terminal with a superscript $\bx,\by$ indicates that $\bx$ and $\by$ are variable operations at the beginning and end, respectively, of the sub decorated word produced by this non-terminal.
-Non-terminals with subscript $\epsilon$ are those that produce sequences of variable operations.
+The goal of this step of preprocessing is to encode the information on the produced variable operations within the non-terminals.
+We obtain from $G_{\doc}$, constructed in the previous step, a new grammar, namely $\decgrmr{G_{\doc}}$, that produces \emph{decorated words} which are sequences of elements of the form $A_{i,j}^{\bx,\by}$ where $A_{i,j}$ is a non-terminal in $G_{\doc}$ and $\bx,\by$ are sets of variable operations.
+Intuitively, $A_{i,j}^{\bx,\by}$ indicates that all variable operations in $\bx$ occur right before $\sigma_i$, and all those in $\by$ right after $\sigma_j$.